NoNevim/RockPaperScissorsLizardSpock/README.md

 # RockPaperScissorsLizardSpock

-Classic game, for now only interactions are from windows (alert, confirm, prompt)
+Classic game, for now only interactions are from windows (alert, confirm, prompt).

+Uvidime, co se stane.